pdjr-archive/venus-signalk-tank-service/README.md

 tank data derived from multi-channel tank sensors like the Maretron FPM100 and the Garnet SeeLevel on a Venus OS device like the Victron CCGX.
+Although designed to address Venus' multi-channel sensor problem, the project will, of course, inject any Signal K tank data into Venus and so make it renderable on a Venus display.

 ![CCGX tank display](venus.png)